joanedens/DS-Course4-Python/README.md

     * if, else, elif (else if)
     * and, or
   - PY0101EN-3-2 Loops
+    * impression:
+      - inconsistencies in required program steps and syntax for () starting to drive me batty.
+      - don't forget to include statement to ensure loop stops if all compares are valid
+    * range(start, stop, [step]) - results never include stop value, stop is only required value
+    * for
+    * while
   - PY0101EN-3-3 Functions
   - PY0101EN-3-4 Exception Handling
   - PY0101EN-3-5 Objects and Classes